kanno-soe/kanno-soe/Exposition/Theory.md

 [\{\mathsf{web}\}\bowtie\{d'\}]
 ```

-The open prime retains all closed-prime clauses and adds the clauses
+Open prime retains all closed-prime clauses and adds the clauses
 from the web back to every member:

 ```text